sharkcore/tweenz/README.md

 ## API

 ### Registering tweens

 ```
 tweenz(tween [, tween ...])
 ```

 ### Tween Callback

-A tween should return a callback, which will get executed with the following parameters
+A tween is a callback, which will get executed with the following arguments

 #### requestDetails